 - Integrate OwnID with your react native app

 #Step 1: Configure CDC

 Configuring CDC includes creating a new CDC application with appropriate permissions.

-The CDC application used for the OwnID integration requires a Permissions Group that authorizes OwnID to perform certain actions.
+The CDC application used for the OwnID integration will require a Permissions Group that authorizes OwnID to perform certain actions.
 OwnID strongly recommends that you create a new CDC application that is dedicated to the OwnID integration.

-An OwnID application connects your website's identity platform with the OwnID widget in the front end.
-First, you integrate with CDC when creating the application.
+An OwnID application will connect your website's identity platform with the OwnID widget in the front end.
+First, you must integrate with CDC when creating the application.
 This OwnID application is then assigned a unique

 appId that is added to the website's front end.
 To create an OwnID application: